sahat/hackathon-starter/README.md

 Generator
 ---------

-Hackathon Starter Generator is currently in the experimental stage.
-It is tighly tied to the project code.
+Hackathon Starter Generator is tighly coupled to the project code.
 As soon as you start changing and moving things around, it will probably no longer work as expected.
 That is why it's best to use when you first download the project.

-Currently it supports removing authentication providers, switching between SendGrid, Mailgun and Mandrill email services and adding a Node.js cluster support.
+Currently it supports switching between SendGrid, Mailgun and Mandrill email services and adding a Node.js cluster support.

 To get started, run: `node setup.js`.

+**Note:** Generator has a "destructive" behavior, it will physically modify your code. *There is no undo action.* To be on a safe side, always commit your code to Git, so you could go back and revert the changes.

 :exclamation: **Note:** Generator has a "destructive" behavior, it will physically modify your code. *There is no undo action.* To be on a safe side, always commit